-Soprano Danielle Davis is noted for her “high pure notes” that she “delivers with power and sustainability” (Memos from Maddalena), and has recently joined the studio of Andrea DelGiudice.
-In July of 2021, Danielle was seen in concert on the newly opened Little Island at Pier 55, at St. Clement’s Theatre, and in a Fourth of July Celebration in BayShore, NY.
+Soprano Danielle Davis hails from the studio of Andrea DelGiudice and is noted for her “high pure notes” that she “delivers with power and sustainability” (Memos from Maddalena).
+Closing out the 2022 season, Danielle sang Sieglinde in “Die Walkure” with Triology Opera in NJ, directly preceded by the title title role in “La Gioconda” with New York Opera Forum.
+In July of 2021, Danielle was seen in concert on the newly opened Little Island at Pier 55, and at St. Clement’s Theatre.
 In June of 2021, Davis was awarded 3rd place in The American Prize in Vocal Performance—women in opera, 2021—The Friedrich and Virginia Schorr Memorial Awards.

 During the pandemic, Davis found creative ways to continue sharing her voice.
 She gave a short Facebook Live Christmas Eve concert, and was included in a performance entitled “An Enchanted Christmas” by OperaTune Productions.
 And all virtually, she sang in an American Spirituals concert with The Opera Collective, was part of a choral group that performed a piece composed by Ida Angland to celebrate the unveiling of a monument in Central Park celebrating women and the 100 year anniversary of the 19th amendment, and collaborated with contemporary composer, Philip Salter, to perform two of his works that were released on Gateway Classical Music Society’s website.
 In July of 2020 Davis presented a Facebook Live video for Born this Way: A Celebration of Queer Arts that received high praise, got over 7.5k views, and was shared by fans internationally.
 The concert consisted of opera arias and art songs interwoven to tell a story of a woman growing up and looking toward a better tomorrow.